Several terms commonly heard during the school budget process are defined below to help you follow the school budget process in New York State.

 Consumer Price Index (CPI)

 An index of prices used to measure the change in the cost of basic goods and services in comparison with a fixed base period.
 Also called “cost-of-living” index.
-However, the CPI does not take into account many of the items that cause school district budgets to rise, such as the increasing cost of health insurance, liability insurance and retirement contributions.
+The CPI does not take into account many of the items that cause school district budgets to rise, such as the increasing cost of health insurance, liability insurance and retirement contributions.

 Under state law, school boards can submit a budget to voters a maximum of two times.
 If the proposed budget is defeated twice, the board must adopt a contingent budget (or go to contingency) with a ZERO percent tax levy increase.
 Under a contingent budget, there are no capital, court order/judgments or pension exemptions and there is no growth factor.
 Under a contingent budget, the percentage of the budget devoted to administrative costs cannot increase from what it was in the prior year’s budget or the last defeated budget, whichever is lower, and non-contingent expenses must still be removed from the budget.

 Amounts paid by the district on behalf of employees.
 These amounts are not included in the gross salary.
 They are fringe benefits, and while not paid directly to employees, are part of the cost of employees.
 Employee benefits include the district cost for health insurance premiums, dental insurance, life and disability insurance, Medicare, retirement, social security and tuition reimbursement.

 In simple terms, an equalization rate represents the average level of assessment in each community.
 For example, an equalization rate of 80 means that on average, the property in a community is being assessed at 80 percent of its market value.
 The words ‘on average’ are stressed to emphasize that that an equalization rate of 80 does not mean that each and every property is assessed at 80% of full value.
 Some may be assessed at lower than 80 percent, while others may be assessed at higher than 80%.